 When you’re trying to find the best pillow, the first thing to consider is your go-to sleeping position.
 Obviously, sleep is something we all do differently, and each position requires a different level of loft and firmness in order to promote healthy posture.
 So, let’s take a look at what each sleeping position requires below:

 - Side Sleeping – Side sleepers should search for a pillow that has a firmer feel and lofty profile.
-A pillow with a loft (height) of 4” or higher will hold the head in neutral alignment with the spine, while relieving pressure at the shoulder and hips as well.
+A pillow with a loft (height) of four inches or higher will hold the head in neutral alignment with the spine, while relieving pressure at the shoulder and hips as well.
 Plus, a firmer level of support will prevent the head from sinking down throughout the night.

 - Back Sleeping – Back sleepers are generally most compatible with a medium level of loft and firmness, but have some room to experiment with that feels best.
 Just remember that neutral spine alignment is your pillow’s most important job!
 So, if you feel your head being craned upwards, there’s a good chance you need a slightly softer and lower-lofted pillow.

 - Stomach Sleeping – Stomach sleepers need a soft, low-lofted pillow in order to maintain neutral spine alignment and prevent the neck from being strained.
-Ideally, a stomach sleeper pillow will be soft enough to compress into a loft of 2-inches deep or less.
+Ideally, a stomach sleeper pillow will be soft enough to compress into a loft of two inches deep or less.
 Not only will this alleviate back and neck pain, but it can relieve pressure in the lower abdomen as well.

 Once you’ve found the loft and firmness that best suit your preferred sleeping position, you’re ready to focus on the material details.